CyberZHG/MineForces/README.md

 The number of problems in one problem set.

+### Force Update

+The problem stats will not update if it has updated the stats within a week.

 ### Solved

 If `solved` is an empty array, then there is no limitation about how many users have solved the problem.
 If `solved` is non-empty, it should have the same length as `problem_num`.
 The problem which has a larger solved number will not be returned.
 For example, the second problem in a problem set which has been solved by 301 users will not be returned if the `solved` value is `[400, 300, 200, 100, 50]`.